 All assessed values and property classifications in the Province of Ontario are prepared by the Municipal Property Assessment Corporation (MPAC).
 MPAC reassessment cycles have been legislated to be every four years.
 During 2016, all properties in Ontario had their current value assessment (CVA) adjusted to reflect January 2016 market values.
 This legislated reassessment process updated values from the previous January 2012 valuation date, thus reflecting a four year change in market conditions for real property.
 The assessed values identified through this latest reassessment formed the basis for apportioning property taxes in the years 2017 through to 2020.
-It should be noted that in 2017, the first year of this reassessment process and impacts.
+It should be noted that in 2017, the first year of this reassessment period, a representative from MPAC made a comprehensive presentation to Council on the reassessment process and impacts.
 During 2020, property owners did not receive a new Property Assessment Notice to reflect the updated value of their property as of January 1, 2019 as originally planned, because the reassessment was delayed by the Province due to the COVID-19 pandemic.
-As a result, all properties will see their assessment held at the 2020 destination value (2016 market value) for 2021.
-At this time, it is unclear how the Province intends to move forward with the reassessment.
+As a result, all properties will see their assessment held at the 2020 destination value (2016 market value) for 2022.
+At this time, it is unclear how the Province intends to move forward with the reassessment as there is also no reassessment cycles.

 The updating of property assessment values affects every property owner in Haldimand County.
 Property owners should review their Property Assessment Notice and contact MPAC if they have a question or do not agree with the value.
 MPAC's deadline for Requests for Reconsideration is March 31st in years 2 through 4 of reassessment, while in the first year of which a general re-assessment applies, the deadline for Requests for Reconsideration is 120 days after the issuance date printed on the notice of assessment.
-Since values will remain unchanged for 2021, unless there have been changes to a property, Requests for Reconsideration will only be accepted in 2021 in the event of omitted or supplementary assessment.
+Since values will remain unchanged for 2022 unless there have been changes to a property, Requests for Reconsideration will only be accepted in 2022 in the event of omitted or supplementary assessment.
 Requests for Reconsideration in this case are accepted by MPAC up to 120 days after the issuance date printed on the notice of assessment.
-It should be noted that any influence the COVID-19 pandemic may have on property values was not in effect on January 1, 2016, so Requests for Reconsideration that cite purely that reason, will not result in a value change for the 2021 taxation year.
+It should be noted that any influence the COVID-19 pandemic may have on property values was not in effect on January 1, 2016, so Requests for Reconsideration that cite purely that reason, will not result in a value change for the 2022 taxation year.